mskblackbelt/mskblackbelt.github.io/content/about/index.md

 In my current position, I perform routine (and not so routine) maintenance on a number of systems, ranging from simple repairs on rotary evaporators, chillers, and spectrophotometers to triage maintenance on the electron microscope.
 I also operate the two 3D printers for the chemistry department (an Ultimaker 3 FDM printer and a Form 2 SLA printer).
 On the side, I've been working to teach myself Python and set up a Jupyter-based curriculum for our second-semester Physical Chemistry lab (kinetics and quantum chemistry).

+This site includes musings on electronics repair, facility maintenance, coding, and Apple-related technology by a chemist and self-identified jack-of-all-trades (and as a consequence, master of none).

 # Contact

 <!-- You can reach me via email at dustin.wheeler at hunter.cuny.edu.  -->